Danatts/nvim/README.md

 :CocInstall coc-json coc-tsserver
 ```

-3. This repository includes some maps that you can check and modify in the maps.vim file.
+3. This repository includes some maps and plugins configuration that you can check and modify in the maps.vim and init.vim files.

 ### Screenshots
 ![img02](src/img02.png)